 LASIK vs. SMILE vs. PRK

 LASIK, SMILE, and PRK are all procedures that help to correct refractive errors.
-However, one surgical procedure may be better for some individuals than for others.
+However, one surgical procedure may be better for some people than others.

 Speaking with an ophthalmologist and undergoing an eye exam can help determine the best procedure for an individual’s unique needs.

-SMILE is approved to treat myopia and astigmatism, but those with hyperopia may opt for LASIK/PRK.
+SMILE is approved to treat myopia and astigmatism.
+People with hyperopia may opt for LASIK or PRK.